NaimTheDev/scopecraft/README.md

-# ScopeCraft
+# MyAppCostEstimator

-ScopeCraft is a comprehensive project estimation tool designed to help developers, agencies, and freelancers create accurate project estimates quickly and efficiently.
-Built with modern web technologies, ScopeCraft streamlines the estimation process from initial client requirements to professional PDF proposals.
+MyAppCostEstimator is a comprehensive project estimation tool designed to help developers, agencies, and freelancers create accurate project estimates quickly and efficiently.
+Built with modern web technologies, MyAppCostEstimator streamlines the estimation process from initial client requirements to professional PDF proposals.

 ## Features